Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/README.md

 - **Domain / Type**
   SELinux label assigned to a process (e.g., `httpd_t`, `mysvcd_t`); controls process permissions.

+- **Role**
+   Used primarily in Role-Based Access Control (RBAC) to define what domains (types) a user or process can enter.
+Commonly used for user logins and confined user domains, but also plays an important role in Domain Transition.

 - **File Type**
   SELinux label for files/directories (e.g., `mysvcd_exec_t`, `mysvcd_var_t`).